Buying a New Apple Watch 2025: Is the Newest Apple Watch the Best?

 Apple Watch Ultra (1st Gen)

 The Apple Watch Ultra was released in a dramatic video that explained the many ways it can save your life.
-Despite not being an extreme athlete, I got the watch, which is huge and heavy on my wrist, but it was hard to resist for many reasons but especially the battery life, that can last three—sometimes four—days.
+Despite not being an extreme athlete, I got the watch, which is huge and heavy on my wrist, but it was hard to resist for many reasons but especially the battery life, which can last three—sometimes four—days.
 I was also excited to use the Depth App that tells you how deep you are in the water and can replace costly diving gear.

 There are several reasons you may not want the Ultra, such as the price tag.
 The Ultra only comes with Cellular (which costs an additional $5+ a month, depending on your provider if you wish to activate it) and is only available in silver titanium.
 Both of these features make the base price $799, which is more than I've ever spent on a watch.
 It is also only available in the larger size of 49mm!
 You can also check out our review of the Apple Watch Ultra here.
 To learn how to use your Apple Watch Ultra's Action Button, 86-decibel siren, night mode, and other cool features, sign up for our free Tip of the Day newsletter to learn more.